Description

 In 2015 the AGA published a technical review on Upper Gastrointestinal biopsy to evaluate dyspepsia in the absence of visible mucosal lesions and found that:

-• “Detection of HP infection with tissue biopsy and its eradication in patients with dyspepsia is associated with symptom improvement and reduction of risk for HP-related comorbidities, including gastric cancer compared with no biopsy (or no eradication).
+- “Detection of HP infection with tissue biopsy and its eradication in patients with dyspepsia is associated with symptom improvement and reduction of risk for HP-related comorbidities, including gastric cancer compared with no biopsy (or no eradication).
 The quality of evidence is moderate.
-The effect on symptom resolution is not universal and it does not appear to improve wellbeing.
-Quality of evidence for this statement is low” (Allen et al., 2015).
-The AGA also released guidelines focusing on gastric intestinal metaplasia.
-In it, they recommend testing for H. pylori (followed by eradication) over no testing and eradication (Gupta et al., 2020).
+The effect on symptom resolution is not universal and it does not appear to improve well-being.
+Quality of evidence for this statement is low.”

 The AGA released guidelines on gastrointestinal evaluation of iron deficiency anemia.
-AGA recommends that patients with iron deficiency anemia, without other identifiable etiology after bidirectional endoscopy, should undergo noninvasive testing for H. pylori over no testing at all to reduce the incidence of gastric cancer (Ko et al., 2020).
+AGA recommends that patients with iron deficiency anemia, without other identifiable etiology after bidirectional endoscopy, should undergo noninvasive testing for H. pylori over no testing at all to reduce the incidence of gastric cancer.

 American College of Gastroenterology/Canadian Association of Gastroenterology